Our Story

 Rodman Preserve, Rabbit Hill & Black Forest

 The 132- acre parcel owned by the LCLT includes oak grasslands, wetland habitat, and a small ranch house that has been renovated to serve as a Nature Center.
-The other 310 acres are owned by the California Department of Fish and Game (108 acres of wetlands), the County of Lake (40 acres on the lake near the Rodman Slough Bridge), and Rodman Ranch Vineyard (private owners, long-time Lake County residents and farmers, who bought 162 acres of the property for environmentally sensitive vineyard development, leaving majestic valley oaks and other habitat in place).
-The Lake County Land Trust offers self guided walks of the Rodman Preserve on Saturdays throughout the year.
-Our keystone property, it has been featured in both Sunset Magazine (April 2001) and in Birdscapes (Spring/Summer 2002).
-The full-color articles tell the story of the acquisition project and features beautiful color photographs of the property and herons that nested there formerly but have since moved to another location.
+The California Department of Fish and Wildlife owns 102 acres, bringing the total of the preserve to 234 acres.
+The County of Lake owns 41 acres near the Rodman Slough Bridge which was part of the orginal project to purchase the large ranch.
+The remaining 162 acres that was part of the original acquisition was purchased by private owners to continue agricultural use.
+The LCLT holds a 30 acre conservation easement on sensitive oak hillsides that are part of the private holdings.
+The Lake County Land Trust offers self guided walks of the Rodman Preserve throughout the year.
+Our keystone property, Rodman Preserve has been featured in both Sunset Magazine and in Birdscapes with full color photographs and articles telling the story of the acquisition project.
 In September 2004, another Lake County Land Trust project was completed: acquisition of the Black Forest, a 255-acre forest on the slopes of Mt.
 Konocti.
 Working with the Bureau of Land Management (BLM) and the State Wildlife Conservation Board to secure funding, the purchase price came with help from private lenders, a loan from Lake Community Bank, and 52 individuals dedicated to preserving the forest.
 The BLM now holds title to the land, which will be dedicated to open space and wildlife habitat.
 Also helping with this project was the Resources Legacy Fund Foundation through its Preserving Wild California Program.
 LCLT also owns the 9.5-acre Rabbit Hill and Chaparral Preserve in the midst of Middletown.
 This land was once a nature sanctuary established by Mr. and Mrs. Hamann in honor of their deceased daughter.
 Deeded by the Hamanns to an out-of-county Audubon Society, the distance make it difficult for the Society to look after the property, who were pleased to turn it over to the LCLT.
 With the help of our loyal volunteers, the area has been cleaned up extensively and a picnic table was added thanks to the Lake County Community Services Department.

 For more information and photos of the Rodman Preserve, please click here.